 These roasted sweet potatoes combine some of my favorite fall flavors.
 Sweet potatoes, obviously.
 Sweet, flavorful shallots.
 The roasting

 juice.
-That sounds gross, let’s go with…liquid…is comprised of maple syrup, Dijon mustard, and obviously some olive oil.
-The Dijon gives it that nice punch of flavor and the maple syrup cools things down a bit so they don’t get too spicy from the mustard.
-Plus the maple syrup adds a nice sweet contrast to the savory flavors.
+That sounds gross, let’s go with…glaze…is comprised of maple syrup, Dijon mustard, and obviously some olive oil.
+The Dijon gives it a nice punch of flavor and the maple syrup adds a nice sweet contrast to the savory flavors.